tobek/laminae/notes.md

     + Parrigues
     + crying/self-doubt
     + finds a companion
+- the conduit
+- on echo plateau or CGD she gives up looking for her brother, and/or where she forgave herself
+    + "it was here that this visitor formally gave up on the cause that began her journey" eh
+- a slip up where she reveals that it's fictional
+    + like "but this visitor couldn't think of a more plausible outcome for this lamina"
+    + this visitor's imagination couldn't...
+    + maybe translator's note calls attention to it, translates it as something more plausible but gives alternate that makes you question
+    + it was here that this visitor realized the cultural flaw---bad stories---that led to her self-exile, and decided to work to set it right
 - author having an argument with someone over something, mentioned say in footnote
 - one plane, fairly late on, "it was through this portal that this visitor first set foot in one of the laminae"
 - also fairly late, a simple note that this is this visitor's favorite spot in the multiverse - maybe it has to do as much with relief from something really difficult. coming out of the cave in spain, a fire.